-In addition to the P, R and H distributions described above, we make use of one additional data distribution, C, which provides concerted training of two inductive biases noted in Section 2.3.1(ii): the complete the pattern bias and the reconfigure bias.
+In addition to the P, R and H distributions described above, we make use of one additional data distribution, C, which provides guidance towards the two inductive biases noted in Section 2.3.1(ii): the complete the pattern bias and the reconfigure bias.
 These two inductive biases are relevant in trials where the support exemplars convey a partial pattern with one item apparently left out (see examples in Fig. 13).
 In all of the applicable trials, participants exhibit the completion bias an aggregate 59% of the time, and they exhibit the reconfigure bias an aggregate 14% of the time.
 Despite such high prevalence in the human data, these inductive biases are not well-explained by the Bayesian program induction model.
-Motivated by this shortcoming, we use the distribution C to provide direct training of these two inductive biases to the GNS model.
+Motivated by this shortcoming, we use the distribution C to guide GNS to these two inductive biases.
 Appendix F.2.1 provides details about how episodes are generated from C.